mekaneeky/Hierarchical-AutoML-Zero/README.md

    - Design more efficient miners to maximize your available compute resources.

 2. **Rely on Compute:**
-   - If you have substantial computational resources:
+   - If you have enough computational resources on your own:
      - Run an independent miner.
-     - Join a mining pool (Work in Progress).
+   - If you don't:
-     - Run a miner on the mining pool (note: rewards will be shared with other miners).
+     - Joing a mining pool (work in progress)

 ### As a Validator